 The first one is FREE!

-You must bring your library card to check out library materials.
+You must bring your library card or the ID used to sign up for the card, to check out library materials.
 This card may be used at the following libraries and their branches: Santa Maria Public Library, Lompoc Public Library, Santa Barbara Public Library, San Luis Obispo City/County Library, Blanchard Public Library and Paso Robles Public Library.

 Please report lost or stolen cards immediately!
 You are financially responsible for library materials checked out with your card.
 There is a $1.00 charge for replacement cards.